Acanthurus nigricans: Taxonomy

 Acanthurus nigricans was first formally described by Linnaeus in the 10th edition of the Systema Naturae published in 1758 with the type locality given as the Red Sea but it is actually thought to be Indonesia.

-This species forms a species complex with three other species in the genus Acanthurus, A. achilles, A. japonicus and A. leucosernon, these three all having parapatric distributions in respect to each other but all within the range of A. nigricans which frequently hybridises with the other three species.
+This species forms a species complex with three other species in the genus Acanthurus, A. achilles, A. japonicus and A. leucosternon, these three all having parapatric distributions in respect to each other but all within the range of A. nigricans which frequently hybridises with the other three species.

 The genus Acanthurus is one of two genera in the tribe Acanthurini which is one of three tribes in the subfamily Acanthurinae which is one of two subfamilies in the family Acanthuridae.

 Etymology

 Acanthurus nigricans has the specific name nigricans which means "swarthy" or "blackish", a reference to the bluish-black colour of this fish's body.